CHENJIAR3/delirium_classification/README.md

 2. Building a multi-source, large-scale, multi-modal and real-world dataset.

 ### Acknowledgements
-**If you have any question, please contact me, I will try my best to help you.**
+**If you have any question, or want the developed application, please contact me, I will try my best to help you.**
 **Contacting me at iarong.chen@sjtu.edu.cn**